 Loans–Financial aid packages usually include a low-interest student loan.
 These loans are payable in monthly installments beginning nine months after graduation or when the student ceases to be enrolled in any educational institution at least half time.

 Students are encouraged to actively pursue outside sources of college funding from their community, employers, and civic organizations.

 Conditions Governing Financial Aid Awards

 Recipients of financial aid awards are required to maintain satisfactory academic progress and to uphold community standards.
 Falsifying information on a financial aid application could result in immediate cancellation of all financial aid and could result in disciplinary suspension.
 Students who already hold a college degree are not eligible for financial aid.

-Students interested in working on campus should contact the Human Resources Office for Hourly and Student Employment as soon as they arrive on campus.
+Students interested in working on campus should contact the Human Resources Office for Student Employment as soon as they arrive on campus.
 While it is not feasible for a student to cover the entire cost of a Principia education by working on campus, income earned through student employment can be a significant help toward meeting expenses.